edanurhmrc/edanurhmrc/README.md

 I started learning Flutter actively for my graduation project in December of last year, and together with my two teammates, we started developing our project using Flutter and Bloc State management.
 Currently, we are still developing our project and we are planning to publish our project very soon..🎈

-I am currently actively looking for a job as a Flutter mobile application developer.
-For job offers, you can contact edanurhmrc@gmail.com.

 <h3> TR </h3>